Sources: US to recommend COVID vaccine boosters at 8 months | Health

 Doses would only begin to be administered widely once the Food and Drug Administration formally approves the vaccines.
 That action is expected for the Pfizer shot in the coming weeks.

 The director of the National Institutes of Health, Dr. Francis Collins, said Sunday the U.S. could decide in the next couple weeks whether to offer coronavirus booster shots to Americans this fall.
-Among the first to receive them could be health care workers, nursing home residents and other older Americans, who were some of the first Americans to be vaccinated.
+Among the first to receive them could be health care workers, nursing home residents and other older Americans, who were some of the first Americans to be vaccinated once the shots received emergency use authorization last December.

 For months, officials had said data still indicated that people remain highly protected from COVID-19, including the delta variant, after receiving the two-dose Pfizer or Moderna regimen or the one-shot Johnson & Johnson vaccine.
 But U.S. health officials made clear Sunday they are preparing for the possibility that the time for boosters may come sooner than later.

-“There is a concern that the vaccine may start to wane in its effectiveness,” Collins said.
-“And delta is a nasty one for us to try to deal with.
-The combination of those two means we may need boosters, maybe beginning first with health care providers, as well as people in nursing homes, and then gradually moving forward” with others, such as older Americans who were among the first to get vaccinations after they became available late last year.
+"There is a concern that the vaccine may start to wane in its effectiveness," Collins said.
+"And delta is a nasty one for us to try to deal with.
+The combination of those two means we may need boosters, maybe beginning first with health care providers, as well as people in nursing homes, and then gradually moving forward" with others, such as older Americans who were among the first to get vaccinations.

 He said because the delta variant only started hitting the U.S. hard in July, the "next couple of weeks" of case data will help the U.S. make a decision.